T145/metal-chests/.github/README.md

 Mod source code is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
 The actual workspace license is located in this project.
 To use any mod assets, you may contatct [myself](https://github.com/T145) or the original creator for permission.

 * * *

-## Contributing

-Thank you for wanting to contribute!
-This project is made specifically for the community and mainstream use!
-If you see something wrong with it or want to add a new feature, then please fork it and make a contribution.

-> Please  _DO NOT_ delete things and leave it at that: provide proper reasons explaining why they were deleted.

-* * *